Zettelkasten-Method/zettelkasten.de/content/posts/2014/02/add-identity/index.md

 To create links, you'll need to define **targets** first.
 This is how I do it:  every _Zettel_ note gets its own unique ID.
 It is time-based, and a timestamp like "2014-02-26 9:39am" is concatenated and turns into "201402260939", for example.

-Whenever I **reference** a note, I use the target's ID and prefix my reference-glyph of choice, the paragraph sign (`§`).
+Whenever I **reference** a note, I use the target's ID and prefix my reference-glyph of choice, the section sign (`§`).
 This way, I end up with `§201402260939`.
 When I read a note, this is enough to give away that I'm linking to a note.
 The reference glyph is useful to distinguish a thing itself, the note and its ID, from references to the thing.

 <%= insert_teaser_image title: "searching", caption: %Q{Photo Credit: <a href="http://www.flickr.com/photos/15577588@N00/1831955837/">chrisbb@prodigy.net</a>, <a href="http://creativecommons.org/licenses/by/2.0/">cc</a>}, link: "http://www.flickr.com/photos/15577588@N00/1831955837" %>